MegaHakkero/OCScripts/README.md

 Usage:

-    displaymanager screen|port <component address or part of it>
+    displaymanager screen|gpu <component address or part of it>

 - No requirements